Vanquay/Operators-API/README.md

 Run `npm install` to install dependencies.

 ## Running Local Server
-Run `node app.js` to run the local server.
-Note that you will have to kill the server and run it again after making code level changes.
+Run `npm run dev` to run the local server.

-## Run Local server with Docker
+## Unit Tests
-Build the image with `docker build . -t <image-name>` Run the image with `docker run -p 3000:8080 -d <image-name>`
+Run `npm run test` to use jest to test endpoints.

 ## Understand SQlite Use
 To reduce the complexity of this project, we have implemented the use of SQlite.
 SQlite fits really well here because it removes the complexity of client server as it simply becomes embedded in the program.